A New Jersey Lawyer or Attorney for Fraud and Deceptive Contests and Giveaways

 If you establish a contest you are not permitted to charge the consumer or contest winner a fee in order that they collect the price.
 The following is a good example.

 This is basically misleading and deceptive advertisement of a free contest or a free prize to the winner.
-Free must mean free not a charge to collect a free gift.
+Free must mean free not a charge to collect a gift.
 There are many other ways a business can potentially process a deceptive consumer contest.
-Each individual contest must be specifically look at to determine whether or not the promotional material was misleading and/or the terms and conditions were misleading.
+Each individual contest must be specifically look at to determine whether the promotional material was misleading, and/or the terms and conditions were misleading.

 Each term and condition must be compared to the New Jersey Consumer Fraud Act to determine if it is misleading.
 Each requirement must be specifically looked at in a contest to see it if it is misleading or has the capacity to mislead.
-Only then can we make a determination whether or not a specific contest misleading.
+Only then can we decide whether or not a specific contest misleading.